kadmuffin/develbox/README.md

 develbox add nano
 ```

-Now if we want to delete the package, we use the `develbox del` command:
+Now, if we want to delete the package, we use the `develbox del` command:

 ```bash
 develbox del nano